ISISComputingGroup/lewis-ess/docs/user_guide/remote_access_devices.rst

     $ lewis-control interface is_connected
     {'stream': True, 'epics': False}

-Disconnecting is essentially the equivalent of pulling "cutting the cable", no new connections will be accepted and existing ones will be terminated.
+Disconnecting is essentially the equivalent of "cutting the cable", no new connections will be accepted and existing ones will be terminated.

 To find out how to interact with any device via its usual communication channels a way would be: